abdullahceylan/ac-hooks/packages/use-connectivity/README.md

 ## Usage

-Here is a basic setup.
+Here is a basic usage:

 ```js
 import useConnectivity from '@ac-hooks/use-connectivity';